enewe101/pytorch-categorical/README.md

 sampler based on the alias method, but nothing was released yet.
 Hopefully that will get into a release soon!
 For now, use this!

 # Tested.
-It's correct and fast.
+It's Correct and Fast.
 I've backed this by a few simple tests, including a benchmark against torch.
 This implementation takes about 175X longer to construct a sampler with one million outcomes, but after this up-front cost, it yields (draws of ten